-The Helen Dinerman Award is presented annually in memory of Helen Dinerman’s scientific achievements over three decades of public opinion research.
+The WAPOR Helen Dinerman Award is presented annually in memory of Helen Dinerman’s scientific achievements over three decades of public opinion research.
 The award, given since 1981, honors particularly significant contributions to survey research methodology.
-This year’s award will be presented at WAPOR’s annual conference in Nice September 4-6, 2014.
-Please send your nominations for the Dinerman Award by March 3rd.
+This is a career award recognizing a lifetime of service to the profession and the discipline.

 Other prizes given for research papers include:

 - The Elizabeth H. Nelson Prize, for the best paper presented at the annual conference by one or more persons from a society in transition.

 - The Naomi C. Turner Prize, for the best paper presented by a graduate student at the annual conference.

 - The Robert M. Worcester Prize, for the year’s outstanding paper contributed to the International Journal of Public Opinion Research.